PNNL-Comp-Mass-Spec/MS-File-Info-Scanner/Readme.md

 Use `/Z` to reprocess files that are already defined in the acquisition time file only if their cached size is 0 bytes

-Use `/PostToDMS` to store the dataset info in the DMS database
+Use `/PostToDMS` or `/DB` to store the dataset info in the DMS database
-* To customize the server name and/or stored procedure to use for posting, use an XML parameter file with the following settings:
+* To customize the server name and/or procedure to use for posting, use an XML parameter file with the following settings:
   * `DSInfoConnectionString`
   * `DSInfoDBPostingEnabled`
+  * `DSInfoProcedure`
-  * `DSInfoStoredProcedure`
+  * `NOMStatsProcedure`

 By default, plots are created using OxyPlot, which only works on Windows
 * Use `/PythonPlot` to create plots with Python instead of OxyPlot